BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * **RAID 1**
     * RAID level 1 uses at least two duplicate hard drives and store the same blocks of information between them.
-So, it is often called ==Mirroring==.
+So, it is often called <mark>Mirroring</mark>.
 If one of the mirrored drives failure due to a mechanical problem or does not respond then the remaining drive will continue to serve and provide correct data.

         * Advantages
             * High Reliability